Email Newsletters – 13 Best Practices You Need to Know

 Above all else, your newsletter should be personable and match your company’s branding and content.

 Some Interesting Stats That Show How and Why E-Newsletters Are So Popular

 Email newsletters are one of the most widely used types of emails.
-Here are a few statistics that demonstrate the popularity of email newsletters today:
+Here are a few of the latest statistics that demonstrate the popularity of email newsletters today:

 - In 2016, more than 80% of marketers are using email newsletters for content marketing.

 - Email newsletters top the list of email-marketing uses at 66%, followed by promotional content (54%), and welcome email series (42%).